 Information compiled by Chris Petersen and Addie Huckins

-Growing kelp or other algae species on line is less common than growing shellfish, but in Frenchmn Bay is currently carried out by one commercial aquaculture operation, Springtide Seaweed.
+Growing kelp or other algae species on line is less common than growing shellfish, but in Frenchman Bay, this is currently carried out by one commercial aquaculture operation, Springtide Seaweed.

-Springtide Seaweed was founded by Sarah Redmond, and grows multiple varieties of seaweed on lines.
-On their website, they describe four types of seaweed that they currently grow, sugar kelp, skinny kelp, alaria, and dulse.
+Springtide Seaweed, founded by Sarah Redmond, grows multiple varieties of seaweed on lines.
+On their website, they describe four types of seaweed that they currently cultivate: sugar kelp, skinny kelp, alaria, and dulse.
 They also have a seaweed nursery and processing facility in Gouldsboro.
-In addition to raising kelp, they also are consultants for new aquaculture businesses and do aquaculture research.
+In addition to raising kelp, they’re also consultants for new aquaculture businesses and do aquaculture research.

 Kelp has a winter growing season, extending from fall to spring.
 A considerable amount of growth occurs in springtime with increasing temperatures and light levels.
 In Maine, the overall season runs from October to May.
 Lab culture occurs during early fall, from August to September, and seeded strings are outplanted sometime between September and November.
 Field culture occurs from November to mid-March.
 The kelp harvest season is in spring, between mid-March and May.